NasalDaemon/Static-DI/docs/domain-syntax.md

 }
 ```

 Below is an example of the nexus-node for `ShopDomain`.
 In handwritten C++ code, it explicitly orchestrates multiple sub-`domain`s in order to complete an `OrderRequest`.
 This is much desirable compared to the alternative pipeline approach, i.e. using a chain of nodes, each of which would take responsibility for completing a part of the request.
-A chain of nodes ultimately makes it unclear which node has ownership of: (1) completing the request and (2) producing the response; by spreading out the responsibility across multiple nodes.
-Pipelines are hard to test for correctness, as one often needs to construct large sections of the pipeline, if not the whole thing, to get meaningful behaviour result worth testing.
-This tight coupling necessitates integration-style testing of the pipeline, and prohibits unit testing.
+By spreading out the responsibility across multiple nodes, a chain of nodes makes it fundamentally unclear which node has ownership of: (1) completing the request and (2) producing the response.
+Pipelines tend to be difficult to test for correctness, as one often needs to construct large sections of the pipeline, if not the whole thing, to get meaningful behaviour worth testing.
+This tight coupling necessitates integration-style testing of the pipeline, and prohibits granular unit testing.

 Instead, `ShopRestAPI` takes ownership of the entire flow of the order, delegating the responsibility for the smaller self-contained units of work to sub-nodes which take no responsibility for completing the overall `OrderRequest`.
 This looser form of coupling also allows for finer-grained testing, as each testable unit of behaviour is isolated within fewer sub-`domain`s and sub-nodes.